MultionLabs/wireport/README.md

 1) For the service to become available over the given public URL, there must be a respective `A`-record in the DNS settings of your domain name provider, pointing to the target **GATEWAY** machine's IP address.

-2) After bootstrapping the GATEWAY node with `wireport gateway up ...` command, you should add the respective WireGuard tunnel on your local machine
+2) After bootstrapping the GATEWAY node with the `wireport gateway up ...` command, you should add the respective WireGuard tunnel on your local machine

-3) There must be a service running on the GATEWAY and port specified in the `--local` flag provided to the `wireport service publish` command
+3) There must be a service running and accessible at the address specified in the `--local` flag provided to the `wireport service publish` command (this can be on any CLIENT or SERVER node in the wireport-managed WireGuard network)

 </details>